High Roller Sportsbooks

 Read through our detailed page below to ensure that if you have the bankroll of a Vegas “whale” you’re getting the best bang for your buck when it comes to your betting needs.
 We highlight only the best books for our high bankroll players, which as of right now is only limited to 3 options.
 Take a look at our reviews of each to see which one fits best for you.

-Best High Limit Online Sportsbooks
+Best High Limit Online Sportsbooks in 2017

 I looked at two dozen different Web-based sportsbooks to figure out which ones I’d recommend to potential customers looking to place sports bets in the thousands of dollars.
 What did I consider?
 First and foremost, security and reputation.
 Only after I was convinced that a sports betting service was safe did I go on to look for high roller-compatibility.